-WordPress is open-source software, you can install in on your computer for testing or on a web host like HostGator that make sit visible to the world.
+WordPress is open-source software, you can install it on your computer for testing or on a web host like HostGator that makes sit visible to the world.
 In other words, users don’t pay for using or installing WordPress, but they pay the fees for renting the server’s resources and customer support.

 Does HostGator give a free domain name?

 In 2020, HostGator started offering the domain name for free with every yearly hosting plan, which means when you sign up for 12 months or more billing cycle, the domain for your blog is free for the first year.
 Now, you may think that’s a great saving, but personally, what attracts the intention is not the price itself, you’ll need to pay for the privacy of the domain that cost $15 or so, but the best thing here is the automated DNS configuration to link the WordPress blog to the domain name and that save lots of time and effort for beginners.

 That’s why I recommend creating a new blog with a web host that gives you the domain for free as you don’t have to deal with complicated settings the first time.

 Absolutely, yes, the SSL certificate is free of charge and it’s available with all the packages.
 It’s not like the other SSL offered by competitors, but better and more source.
 In addition, if there is a need to sell products on your blog, you can buy the wildcard SSL certificate that will cost less than other services, but for single domain blogs and sites, SSL is free.